dimitrasykeridi/AIRBNB_Greek_Listings_SQL_Project/README.md

 ![image](https://github.com/user-attachments/assets/857ac024-fe67-4470-8bcc-89d448e76a06)

 ### Purpose of this project
 The purpose of this project is to create a Data Warehouse from 3 CSV files related with Airbnb listings, reviews and bookings.
 The  creation of the Data Warehouse required us to use SQL Server Management Studio.
 After applying the Data Warehouse Architecture principles and creating a Data model that follows a Star Schema, it was decided to answer to some business questions(SQL_QUESTIONS).
 Below you can find a detailed description of those:

+#### Data questions
+•	Which are the top five Greek neighborhoods with the highest average price per night?
+•	What is the number of accommodates for the highly-priced neighborhood of Athens?
+•	Which are the top five neighborhoods with the highest revenue potential based on listing data?
+•	Do Superhosts or regular hosts have the most properties?
+•	What percentage of Superhosts and Non-Superhosts have a profile picture?
+•	What is the most common room type among Superhosts and Non-Superhosts?
+•	What is the average number of beds and bathrooms in listings hosted by superhosts and non-superhosts?
+•	Which neighborhoods have the top fifteen highest average review scores for properties?
+•	Who are the top five hosts according to the number of reviews?
+•	Find the listings who have received the highest number of reviews?
+•	In which months do we have the most bookings?
+•	Find the listings with the most available dates
+•	Find the hosts with the highest number of bookings
+•	Find the average price, average minimum nights, and average maximum nights per room type.

 ### Conclusion